 PagerDuty’s API Integration docs describe how to create a generic API integration to PagerDuty.
-Following those steps will give you an API key that you’ll enter in the Trigger Recipient configuration form.
+Following those steps will give you an Integration Key that you’ll enter in the Trigger Recipient configuration form.

 You can specifiy Webhooks for Honeycomb to send JSON payloads to upon trigger firing, to build your custom integrations.
 A webhook is an HTTP endpoint running within your infrastructure to which Honeycomb will send notifications of the trigger changing state.
 The content will include an authentication header and the result of the trigger in JSON in the body of the webhook.